cytopia/ansible-debian/README.md

 In order to guarantee the most possible stability of this setup, extensive [travis-ci](https://travis-ci.org/cytopia/ansible-debian) checks have been defined which automatically run every night.
 Those tests are run inside a Docker container.
 The following test cases have been defined:

 * Each run is done randomized and in order as well as for each role separately
-* Each run is done for Debian stable and Debian testing
+* Each run is done for Debian stable and upgraded to testing
 * Each run is done against all defined profiles (repositories: main vs main, extra and non-free)